-Join Park Ranger Steve Phan on select Friday evenings at 7:00 PM for special programs focusing on the rarely told stories of Civil War Washington D.C.
+Join Park Ranger Steve Phan on select Friday evenings at 6:00 and 6:30 PM for special programs focusing on the rarely told stories of Civil War Washington D.C.
 Programs run approximately ninety minutes and are free to the public.

 August 2nd (6:30 pm) Lincoln at War: President Lincoln's College

 The program will take visitors from the ground of President Lincoln's Cottage to United States Soldiers’ and Airmen’s Home National Cemetery, detailing the evolution of Lincoln as commander-in-chief and the First Family's experience at their summer retreat.

 Meet NPS Staff outside the cottage.
 Address: 140 Rock Creek Church Rd NW, Washington, DC 20011

 August 30th (6:30 pm) Freedom by the Orator: Frederick Douglass National Historic Site

 The program includes a walking tour of the historic home detailing Frederick Douglass's experience and contribution to the Union war effort during the Civil War, and post-war life in Washington D.C.

 Visitors can check-in at the visitors center beginning at 6:00 p.m.
 The visitor center will close prior to the program.
 Visitors will meet National Park Service staff on the grass area adjacent to the cottage which is behind the Douglass Home.
 The program will begin on the grass at 6:30 p.m.

 Address: 1411 W St SE, Washington, DC 20020

 September 27th (6:00 pm) A Third Star is Born: Ulysses S. Grant Comes to Washington